haxpor/blog/_posts/2017-08-31-operate-company-banking-in-china-base-on-china-merchants-bank.md

 6. Testing Running UBank

 	Plug in one of UKeys you have to your machine, it can be any of them for now as we just want to test.
 	If you run Windows on VirtualBox, this means you just plugged in UKey into your host machine.
-You need to let it know you have plug in such thing.
+You need to let VirtualBox knows that you have plugged in such thing.

 	![activate usb on windows via virtualbox](/assets/images/operate-bank-in-china/app-setup/activate-usb.png)